NoID1290/WSG-Weather-Still-Generator/PUSH_SCRIPT_GUIDE.md

 7. Pushes to GitHub
 8. Creates and pushes an annotated git tag `v<version>` (if absent)
 9. If `gh` CLI is installed, creates a GitHub release for the tag so release badges update
+10. Optionally, build and attach a zip of the `WeatherImageGenerator` publish output to the release with `-AttachAssets` (use `-SkipVersion` to only attach without bumping version)

 ## Requirements
 - Git installed and configured